 - STEP 4.
 At least three letters of reference should be submitted online from prior instructors or research supervisors who are most familiar with your scholarship and potential for research.

 - STEP 5.
-Have your Graduate Record Examination (GRE) scores sent directly from ETS to the University of Illinois at Urbana-Champaign.
-The institution number is 1836 and the GRE program code is 00, or 0223.
+The Graduate Record Examination (GRE) is encouraged for admission, but it is not required.
+If you choose to send your GRE scores from ETS, send them directly to the University of Illinois at Urbana-Champaign.
+The institution number is 1836 and the GRE program code is 00 or 0223.
 A minimum of an upper second honours B.Sc. in a relevant life science may be substituted for the GRE for students from Britain and Ireland.
-The GRE Subject Test is not required.
-The majority of applicants we offer admission to have GRE scores of 1200 or above.

-- All applications with the requested information listed above must be received by the January 1 deadline.
-Note that the deadline for consideration for admission is January 1.
-The deadline for consideration for University of Illinois fellowships is December 15.
+- All applications with the requested information listed above must be received by the December 15 deadline.
 Incomplete applications due to missing information will not be considered.
 It is the responsibility of the applicant to inquire about the status of their application.

 - Prospective students are encouraged to e-mail or write faculty members with whom they would like to work.
 Letters may be sent in care of the Department of Animal Biology, University of Illinois, 515 Morrill Hall, 505 S. Goodwin Ave., Urbana, IL 61801.